lausantcas/Cyanobacterial-Optics/README.md

 Repeat steps 1–6 across all rotations and ray heights, average per geometry, and plot absorption vs ellipticity; this reproduces the rising trend with increasing ellipticity ratio of ax/ay.

 ## Results found
-Circles vs ellipses: circles do not exhibit total internal reflection (TIR); ellipses do, which helps retain light internally and increases absorption.
+Circles vs ellipses: circles do not exhibit total internal reflection (TIR) no matter the height of the ray due to the geometry; ellipses do at certain rotations and ray heights, which helps retain light internally and increases absorption.

 <img width="500" height="222" alt="image" src="https://github.com/user-attachments/assets/4772cbcc-91a8-4601-a729-c34c0606ee36" />